California’s DUI laws can be complex and confusing. In this section, our attorneys break down the rules and explain the process.

 In California, the term “financial responsibility law” refers to the requirement that you carry proof of your ability to cover damages you may inflict in the event of a traffic accident.
 This usually means proof of auto insurance.

-The law is largely found in Vehicle Code Sections 1600-16078 VC and is sometimes referred to as “California’s Compulsory Financial Responsibility Law.”
+The law is largely found in Vehicle Code Sections 1600-16078 VC and is sometimes called “California’s Compulsory Financial Responsibility Law.”

 Under California law, the minimum amounts of insurance coverage for private passenger vehicles are: